tuiwidgets/tuiwidgets/doc/ZTextEdit.rst

    .. cpp:function:: void writeTo(QIODevice *file) const

       Saves the contents of the document used by this widget in to the :cpp:class:`QIODevice` ``file``.

+      Also marks the current undo state as saved.

+   .. cpp:function:: void setText(const QString &text)

+      Replaces the contents of the document used by this widget with the contents of the string ``text``.

+   .. cpp:function:: void setText(const QString &text, Tui::ZDocumentCursor::Position initialPosition)

+      Replaces the contents of the document used by this widget with the contents of the string ``text``.
+      It sets the initial cursor position to ``initialPosition``.

+   .. cpp:function:: void text() const

+      Returns the contents of the document used by this widget as a string.

+      In constrast to :cpp:func:`~void writeTo(QIODevice *file) const` this function does not mark the current undo state as saved.

    .. cpp:function:: void registerCommandNotifiers(Qt::ShortcutContext context)